You want to build a perennial dynasty powerhouse, right?

 That figures to be more of a problem against NFL CBs than it was in college.
 And it figures to push Flowers primarily into the slot as a pro.

-Baltimore's offense seems ready to shift at least a bit toward the pass.
+Baltimore's offense seems ready to shift significantly toward the pass.
 They replaced run-loving OC Greg Roman with the pass-happier Todd Monken.
 Then they signed WR Odell Beckham Jr. and spent a first-round pick on Flowers.

 Those two join Rashod Bateman to give the Ravens a nice WR trio.
 It wouldn't be surprising to see them finish in any order this season in fantasy.